Naji Marshall

 Path to Basketball

-Naji Maurice Marshall Career
+Naji Marshall Career

-After going undrafted in the 2020 NBA draft, Naji Marshall signed a two-way contract with the New Orleans Pelicans and their G League affiliate, the Erie BayHawks, on December 8, 2020.
-He made his NBA debut on January 15, 2021, against the Los Angeles Lakers.
-Due to injuries on the team, he began to receive more playing time in April of that year.
-On May 7, 2021, the Pelicans signed him to a multi-year contract.
-In his rookie season, Marshall averaged 7.7 points and 4.6 rebounds per game.
-In January 2022, he was assigned to the Birmingham Squadron, the Pelicans’ G League affiliate, alongside teammate Trey Murphy III.
+After going unselected in the 2020 NBA draft, Marshall signed a two-way contract with the New Orleans Pelicans and their NBA G League affiliate, the Erie BayHawks, on December 8, 2020.
+He made his NBA debut on January 15, 2021, against the Los Angeles Lakers, and began earning consistent rotation minutes in April of that year due to a wave of injuries.
+On May 7, 2021, the Pelicans signed him to a multi-year contract, and he finished his rookie season averaging 7.7 points and 4.6 rebounds per game while shooting 39.2 percent from the field.

-Notable Works and Milestones
+Notable Events and Milestones

-Naji Maurice Marshall Family
+Naji Marshall Family

 Personal Life